 Range maps provided by Kaufman Field Guides, the official field guide of Birds & Blooms.

-Learn what cardinals eat and how to to feed and attract cardinals.
+Learn what cardinals eat and how to to attract cardinals.

 Both Male and Female Cardinals Sing

 One fascinating northern cardinal bird fact—mostly male birds do the singing, but this is one of the few species whose female sings.
 A pair of cardinals might even share song phrases, using them to communicate at nesting time.
 Female cardinals will sing back and forth to reinforce pair bonding early in the breeding season.

 Males sing at least nine months a year.
 Only during the deepest of winter months do they take a break from singing.

 Cardinals sing more than 24 different songs.
 The most common is “What cheer!
 What cheer!
 What cheer!”
 Also listen for a repetitive pew, pew, pew, pew song.
 A cardinal’s call sounds like a high-pitched “chip!”

 Bird songs provided by the Cornell Lab of Ornithology.

 Psst—we found cardinal gifts for redbird lovers.